AngelGSoto/AngelGSoto/README.md

 - 👋 Hi, I’m Luis Angel Gutiérrez Soto
 - 👀 I am interested in science, literature, and philosophy.
 My favorite novel is 'One Hundred Years of Solitude' by Gabriel García Márquez
-- 🌱 Every day I learn a little bit of everything
+- 🌱 Every day, I strive to learn a little bit about everything